 To Help and Act

-The organization is also devoted to increasing the social and educational advancement for all generations of Arab and Muslim women, most notably in the Greater Milwaukee region.
+The organization is also devoted to increasing the social and educational advancement for all generations of Arab and Muslim women and men, most notably in the Greater Milwaukee region.
 By accumulating knowledge of Arab and Muslim women in the area via hands-on research, non-profits, academics, and other associations will be able to use this information to organize their work.
 Furthermore, AMWRRI hopes to accredit itself as an organization which can help Arab and Muslim women establish themselves as thriving members of society.

 Our oral history interviewers are volunteers and many of them are local university students.
 They receive professional training on the methods of conducting oral history interviews by experts in the field.
 Our work is open to the public and dedicated for archival and academic work.
 We were founded by a group of humanitarian experts in the Milwaukee area.
 We continue to work primarily as a tool of acquisition and preservation of human history.